-- Pull rank.
-If you have a program and a PI selected on the Configuration bar, you can use a parent rank to sort features.
+- Pull rank: If you have a program or a program and a PI selected on the Configuration bar, you can use a parent rank to sort features.
 You can also push the backlog rank to or pull ranking from a connected external Jira system when a program is selected on the Configuration bar and the PI is set to None.
 Otherwise, to prioritize your features, you can drag them in the backlog to the necessary position.
 Ranking is disabled if filtering is on.

-- Rank.
-This is the rank of a work item in the PI selected.
-If no PI is selected, this is the overall rank of the work item for the program or portfolio selected.
+- Rank: The number displayed at the far left of a feature’s row is the rank of the feature in the selected PI.
+If no PI is selected, this is the overall rank of the feature for the program or portfolio selected.

-- ID.
-A unique ID for the feature.
+- ID: The unique ID number of the feature.

-- Schedule.
-The sprint the feature will be delivered in.
+- Schedule: The PI the feature will be delivered in.